dlbewley/guifreelife-src/content/blog/OpenShift-Windows-Containers-part-3.md

 ## Summary

 OpenShift offers support for legacy Windows applications that may be suitable for containerization.
-Through a hybrid network configuration a dn specialized machine configuration operator both Linux and Windows workloads and flexible runtime support
+Through a hybrid network configuration and a specialized machine configuration operator, both Linux and Windows workloads can work together in your OpenShift clusters.

 ### References